tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

         ```jsx
         /**
         * @notice Distribute the issuing seigniorage.
-        *         If caller is a Layer2Candidate, the seigniorage is settled to the L2 Operator.
+        *         If caller is a CandidateAddOn, the seigniorage is settled to the L2 Operator.
         */
         function updateSeigniorageOperator()
         external